HHS/TANF-app/docs/Technical-Documentation/Architecture-Decision-Record/017-elastisearch.md

 ## Context

 To modernize the eventual reporting stack for TDP, we have a need for a usable data backend.
+To establish parity with the legacy TDRS system, we originally planned to store parsed TANF and SSP data in our PostGreSQL database; however, the data required cleaning that is burdensome to perform prior to storage so a faster, scalable solution is desired.

 ## Decision